Scroll Down To Order

 June 16, he moved up the ladder and tied the highest scorer, which was the German Miroslav Klose, at most career goals in World Cup.
 Messi's hat trick over Algeria gave him 16 on June 16, and he needed just one more to surpass him.
 Earlier that same day, the great Kylian Mbappé of France had score two goals against Senegal and for a while was #3 highest with 14.
 Mbappé had been tied with Pele at 12, although Mbappé had done it in 14 games, Pele in only 6 games scored 12 goals.
 Then again, Mbappé scored 12 in 2 World Cups, Pele in 4 World Cups, however, the rules were different, and less protective, and many players got away with murder and were rarely called with a penalty or red card.
 One such play led to Pele getting so injured, he was not able to continue in the 1962 World Cup, and was forced out.

 [Edit.
-Note: While outside in Arlington, Texas was 90˚F. and hot, it was the day Messi, who has more goals in World Cup after the age of 35 than Maradonna had scored in all his World Cup games combined, drew another record for the books: June 22 Messi scored in the game vs Austria (indoors was comfortable) and with 17 became the top scorer of all the World Cups in History.
+Note: It is strange to add this, but while outside in Arlington, Texas was 90˚F. and hot, over in France, the French were beginning to bake in record temps--thanks NBC News--we find Messi, who has more goals in World Cup after the age of 35 than Maradonna had scored in all his World Cup games combined, drew another record for the books: June 22 Messi scored in the game vs Austria (indoors was comfortable) and with 17 became the top scorer of all the World Cups in History.
 Double note: He has now scored in 6 different and consecutive World Cups, and added one more making it 18.
 In the last minute of the match, he scored again but not just any old way, he cut to his left faked a shot against the Austrian goalie of all people, not even a man's length away, maneuvered to his left and then unleashed his shot and scored against 4 red shirted Austrians, plus the goalie.
-Overall, he has won 18 games in World Cup and has tied a record for goals in six straight matches.
+Overall, he has won 18 games in World Cup.
 Alexis Lalas said in a postgame interview, "He is an alien.
 He is not from this planet."
-Messi had 7 total goals in 2022, now in only 2 games he already has 5.
+Messi had 7 total goals in 2022, then in 2 games he hits 5.
+On June 27, he scored giving him 19, then on July 3 adds one more to give 20, but on July 7 against Egypt he added another giving him 21 career goals, and has goals in six straight World Cup matches.
+Messi, thus far, has 8 goals in this tournament.
 There is plenty oil in Texas, but you cannot find anymore Messi shirts, all sold out.]

 Here is the final roster of America's talented Team.